ToniWonKanobi/theoveranalyzed.net/posts/2015/2/1/permalinks-in-squarespace.md

 @@ Description=I figured out how to enable permalinks in posts (with the help of someone smarter than me).
 @@ Tags=Squarespace, TheOverAnalyzed, blogging, permalinks

 <div class="topstory">Squarespace is a great CMS. "<a href="http://stream-seo.com/squarespace-review/">The Apple of content management services</a>," it has been said.
 And I would generally agree.
-With just a minimal amount of effort from the user, it would be *very* difficult to make a website with Squarespace that wasn't halfway decent.
+With just a minimal amount of effort from the user, it would be <i>very</i> difficult to make a website with Squarespace that wasn't halfway decent.
 That said, there are some caveats to be told.
 Just like my experiences with everyone's favorite fruit company, whenever I have strayed just a bit from the Squarespace Beaten Path™, things got hairy.
 One of those areas was <a href="http://www.theoveranalyzed.net/2015/1/31/bigfoot-footnotes-in-squarespace">footnotes</a>.
 I figured that out with the help of the internet.
 Next on the list: permalinks.
 </div>

 <h2>Contents</h2>